 If you like to donate to charity, plan your tax-deductible donations to align with the 90-day minimum spending window on your new card.
 Most charities will accept credit card donations.
 Although, do keep in mind that the charity will have to foot the bill for the processing fee.
 PayPal and other payment processors do offer discounted processing rates for charitable foundations, but even so, more than 2% of your donation will be routed to pay the processing fee.

 8. Taxes (Maybe)

 Did you know that it’s possible to pay your federal taxes with a credit card?
 Third-party processors like Pay1040 make it easy to pay federal income taxes via credit card, for a flat fee of 1.87%.
 Of course, this really only works if you end up owing a balance at the end of the year, or if you need to make estimated quarterly payments.
-See this FAQ or the official IRS page for more information.
+See our guide to paying taxes with a credit card or the official IRS page for more information.